ITLA-29/Telework-Toolbox/README.md

     are including it here for those that are interested in how we created some of our materials and the definitions we used when creating our deliverables.
-    The information contained in this folder is supplementary and it is not necessary to review these documents in order to use other toolkit deliverables.
+    The information contained in this folder is supplementary and it is not necessary to review these documents to use other toolkit deliverables.
-- Quick Reference Guide
+- Quick Reference Guides
-  - This folder is meant to capture the 'one-pager' types of deliverables that are often used as quick reference or desk reference guides.
+  - This folder is meant to capture the 'one-pager' types of deliverables that are often used as a quick reference or desk reference guides.
 - Survey and Assessment Questions
   - This folder is meant to capture documents related to interview and survey questions.
-One document contains questions which can be used to assess an organization's desire and readiness for telework; the other documents found in this folder relate to assessing an organization's work relationships and culture.
+One document contains questions that can be used to assess an organization's desire and readiness for telework; the other documents found in this folder relate to assessing an organization's work relationships and culture.